 Carbon neutral lifestyle with self-managed carbon offset – ZeroCO2

-A lifestyle carbon offset is an instant and certified atmospheric carbon reduction.
+The carbon offsetting for the personal-, family- or accepted as such lifestyle is instant and certified atmospheric carbon reduction.

 More and more people recognize the relationship between the usage of fossil fuels and the climate crisis, and the resulting dangers, either in extreme weather or food security.